Glyndŵr rebellion: Rebellion flounders

 At the same time, the English were adopting a different strategy.
 Rather than focusing on punitive expeditions favoured by his father, the young Henry of Monmouth adopted a strategy of economic blockade.
 Using the castles that remained in English control he gradually began to retake Wales while cutting off trade and the supply of weapons.
 By 1407 this strategy was beginning to bear fruit.
 In March, 1,000 men from all over Flintshire appeared before the Chief Justitiar of the county and agreed to pay a communal fine for their adherence to Glyndŵr.
 Gradually the same pattern was repeated throughout the country.
 In July the Earl of Arundel's north-east Lordship around Oswestry and Clun submitted.
 One by one the Lordships began to surrender.
 By midsummer, Owain's castle at Aberystwyth was under siege.
-That autumn Aberystwyth Castle surrendered.
+During the siege, cannons were used by the English in one of the first recorded instances of artillery fire in Britain.
+That autumn, Aberystwyth Castle surrendered.
 In 1409 it was the turn of Harlech Castle.
 Last minute desperate envoys were sent to the French for help.
 There was no response.
 Gruffydd Young was sent to Scotland to attempt to coordinate action but nothing was to come of that either.
 Harlech Castle fell in 1409.
 Edmund Mortimer died in the final battle and Owain's wife Margaret along with two of his daughters (including Catrin) and three of his Mortimer granddaughters were taken prisoner and incarcerated in the Tower of London.
 They were all to die in the Tower before 1415.

 Owain remained free but now he was a hunted guerilla leader.
 The revolt continued to splutter on.
 In 1410, Owain readied his supporters for a last raid deep into Shropshire.
 Many of his most loyal commanders were present.
 It may have been a last desperate suicide raid.
 Whatever was intended, the raid went terribly wrong and many of the leading figures still at large were captured.
 Rhys Ddu ("Black Rhys") of Cardigan, one of Owain's most faithful commanders, was captured and taken to London for execution.
 A chronicle of the time states that Rhys Ddu was: "…laid on a hurdle and so drawn forth to Tyburn through the City and was there hanged and let down again.
 His head was smitten off and his body quartered and sent to four towns and his head set on London Bridge."
 Philip Scudamore and Rhys ap Tudur were also beheaded and their heads displayed at Shrewsbury and Chester (no doubt to discourage any further thoughts of rebellion).